XiaoShen-Tina/MGS-4701-W01/README.md

 ## Track 3: What Actually Happens in a BA/DA Interview (2026)
 ### What the data are
 #### Reddit
+The Reddit dataset consists of public Reddit posts discussing BA, DA, analytics internship, and related interview experiences.
+The dataset includes post titles, post text, publication dates, scores, URLs, and the search keyword used to retrieve each post.

 #### Nowcoder